SAHorowitz/MSFS2020-PilotPathRecorder/README-kmlcam.md

 ## Extras

-Two extra buttons appearing to the right of the Network Link URL can be used to customize the "Live Camera", as follows:
+The extra buttons appearing to the right of the Network Link URL can be used to customize the "Live Camera", as follows:

 - Use the `Edit` button to customize the templates used to build the "Network Link" or